haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/env/variables-deploy.md

 -  **Default**—_Not set_
 -  **Version**—Magento 2.1.4 and later

 Themes can include numerous files.
-Set this variable to `true` if you want to skip copying over theme files during deployment.
-For example, the Luma theme is included with {{site.data.var.ece}}.
+Set this variable to `true` if you want to skip copying over theme files during deployment. 例如， the Luma theme is included with {{site.data.var.ece}}.
 You may not need to constantly deploy this theme with your code updates and deployments.
 To exclude the `magento/luma` theme:

 ```yaml
 stage: